twitchtv/twirp/CONTRIBUTING.md

 Twirp uses Github releases.
 To make a new release:

  1. Merge all changes that should be included in the release into the master branch.
  2. Update the version constant in `internal/gen/version.go`.
-Make sure to respect [semantic versioning](http://semver.org/): `v<major>.<minor>.<patch>`.
+Please respect [semantic versioning](http://semver.org/): `v<major>.<minor>.<patch>`.
+ 3. Run `make generate` and run tests.
+Check that generated test files include a header comment with the new version.
- 3. Add a new commit to master with a message like "Version vX.X.X release".
+ 4. Add a new commit to master with a message like "Version vX.X.X release" and push.
- 4. Tag the commit you just made: `git tag <version number>` and `git push origin --tags`
+ 5. Tag the commit you just made: `git tag vX.X.X` and `git push origin --tags`.
+ 6. Go to Github https://github.com/twitchtv/twirp/releases and "Draft a new release".
+ 7. Make sure to document changes, upgrade instructions are very important.
- 5. Run `make release_gen` to generate release assets in the `release` directory.
+ 8. Run `make release_gen` to generate release assets in the `release` directory.
 This requires Docker to be installed.
- 6. Go to Github https://github.com/twitchtv/twirp/releases and
-    "Draft a new release".
- 7. Make sure to document changes, specially when upgrade instructions are needed.
- 8. Upload all files in the `release` directory as part of the release.
+Then Upload all files in the `release` directory as part of the release.

 ## Code of Conduct